hadashiA/MRubyCS/README.md

 - **High Performance**
   Takes advantage of modern C# language featuresâ€”such as managed pointers, `Span`, and the performance benefits of the .NET runtimeâ€™s GC and JIT compilerâ€”to deliver superior speed and efficiency.

-- **High compatibility with Ruby-level APIs  (Work in progress)** It is intended for use in software with a certain amount of resources, such as games.
+- **High compatibility with Ruby-level APIs**
+  It is intended for use in software with a certain amount of resources, such as games.
 For this reason, we are focusing on Ruby API compatibility.
-  At this time, all opcodes are implemented and pass the [syntax.rb](https://github.com/hadashiA/MRubyCS/blob/main/tests/MRubyCS.Tests/ruby/test/syntax.rb), [class.rb](https://github.com/hadashiA/MRubyCS/blob/main/tests/MRubyCS.Tests/ruby/test/class.rb), [module.rb](https://github.com/hadashiA/MRubyCS/blob/main/tests/MRubyCS.Tests/ruby/test/module.rb) tests from the mruby repository.
+  At this time, all opcodes are implemented and pass the [syntax.rb](https://github.com/hadashiA/MRubyCS/blob/main/tests/MRubyCS.Tests/ruby/test/syntax.rb), [class.rb](https://github.com/hadashiA/MRubyCS/blob/main/tests/MRubyCS.Tests/ruby/test/class.rb), [module.rb](https://github.com/hadashiA/MRubyCS/blob/main/tests/MRubyCS.Tests/ruby/test/module.rb) and built-in libs tests from the mruby repository.

 - **Rich Library Integration & Extensibility**
-  Compared to the original C implementation, calling C#â€™s extensive libraries from Ruby is straightforward, making the VM highly extensible.
+  Compared to the original C implementation, calling C# extensive libraries from Ruby is straightforward, making the VM highly extensible.

 ## Limitations (Preview Release)